JFtechOfficial/ultimate-ambilight-setup/README.md

 ## ▶️ Usage

-Use your favorite Hyperion client to
+Use your favorite Hyperion client to select and run the clock effect, the second hand has a warmer color if outside is warm and it has a colder color if outside is cold.

+Use buttons connected to the GPIO to launch a predefined hyperion effect, go back to the default mode, or safely turn off the Raspberry Pi.

+The fan script requires you to do nothing, it's automated.

 ## 💼 Examples